Yes. The EU implements sanctions adopted by UN Security Council through the adoption of EU legislation.

 Does the EU have a licensing or authorisation system in place?

 Yes.
-The licensing/authorisation system is however dependent on the internal licensing systems in place in each EU member state, as each EU member state is responsible for regulating the practical aspects of EU sanctions, including enforcement, into their national law.
+The licensing/authorization system is however dependent on the internal licensing systems in place in each EU member state, as each EU member state is responsible for regulating the practical aspects of EU sanctions, including enforcement, into their national law.

-Therefore, in order to obtain further details on the licensing or authorisation system in place in a particular EU jurisdiction, the regulator of the EU member state in question should be contacted in the first instance.
+Therefore, in order to obtain further details on the licensing or authorization system in place in a particular EU jurisdiction, the regulator of the EU member state in question should be contacted in the first instance.